Course Outline

 - Analysis checklist.

-- Using features: name resolution, colorization, marking, ignoring, commenting, using time references, time shifts, etc.
+- Utilizing features: name resolution, colorization, marking, ignoring, commenting, time references, time shifts, etc.

-- Interpretation (reference patterns), OS/driver Offload features impact.
+- Interpretation (reference patterns) and impact of OS/driver Offload features.

 - Saving results.